Beyond Chunking: Discourse-Aware Hierarchical Retrieval for Long Document Question Answering: Experiments

-\paragraph{RQ2: Does the scale of LLMs affect the quality of the discourse-aware tree structures in node text enhancement?
-Tab~\ref{tab:retrieval_performance}} We investigate whether model scale affects the quality of discourse-aware tree construction by comparing different LLMs.
+\paragraph{RQ4: Does the scale of LLMs affect the quality of the discourse-aware tree structures in node text enhancement?
+Tab~\ref{tab:retrieval_performance}} We investigate whether model scale affects discourse-aware tree construction by comparing different LLMs.
 As shown in Table~\ref{tab:retrieval_performance}, smaller models like Llama-3.1-8B, Qwen2.5-7B, and Mistral-7B achieve comparable performance to larger models, with differences under 0.5\%.
 Notably, Llama-3.1-8B achieves the best recall at 400-word context length.
-These results indicate that the effectiveness of our discourse-aware retrieval does not heavily depend on LLM scale.
-This finding is particularly valuable as it enables flexible model selection without requiring extremely large models, making our approach more practical and cost-effective.
+These results indicate that our approach does not heavily depend on LLM scale, enabling low-cost deployment with 7B models.
+Moreover, our method is 3$\times$ faster than RAPTOR (e.g., 50K words: 103s vs. 338s), with preprocessing costs amortized across multiple queries (detailed in Appendix~\ref{comput_efficiency}).

-\paragraph{RQ3: Does the capability of the discourse parser have a significant impact?
+\paragraph{RQ5: Does the capability of the discourse parser have a significant impact?
 Fig~\ref{fig:ablation_parser}} We examine how discourse parser capabilities affect downstream performance by training parsers on varying amounts of data (0-100\%).
 As shown in Figure~\ref{fig:ablation_parser}, both retrieval recall and answer F1 scores improve consistently as parser training data increases across all context lengths.
-These results confirm that parser quality directly impacts the effectiveness of our discourse-aware tree structure.
-This suggests that improving discourse parsing capabilities is a promising direction for enhancing our approach's performance.
+Notably, despite our parser being trained only on RST-DT (news-text-dominant), DISRetrieval consistently outperforms all baselines across diverse genres (research papers, fiction, movie scripts), demonstrating practical robustness and extensible potential as parsing technology advances.